ckamps/2232-defiance/content/06-home-systems.md

 ### Wireless Access Points

-All wireless access points were installed ~2022 at about the same time gigabit fiber internet service was established.
+All wireless access points were installed in 2022 at about the same time gigabit fiber internet service was established.
 Depending on your device, the WiFi 6 access points are capable of providing up to ~500Mbps speeds throughout the home and outside.

 | ||
 |-|-|